 Improve Running Efficiency

 If you’re a distance runner, your job isn’t only to run a lot.
-You also need to run with good enough technique to prevent premature fatigue.
-Just like lifters don’t want to leak force with wonky technique during a heavy deadlift, runners can’t afford to waste energy on inefficient running form.
-By helping your body learn to move more efficiently in general, and strategically strengthening your muscles and tendons, strength training can help runners out on the track.
+You also need to run with a good enough technique to prevent premature fatigue.
+Just like lifters don’t want to leak force with wonky form during a heavy deadlift, runners can’t afford to waste energy on inefficient running form.
+By helping your body learn to move more efficiently in general — and strategically strengthening your muscles and tendons — strength training can help runners out on the track.